VingtAI/hooklytics-docs/docs/intro.md

 ---

 This documentation provides comprehensive coverage of all analytics hooks with practical examples and best practices.
-For additional support or feature requests, please refer to the project repository or contact the development team.
+The library now supports more flexible event tracking with the updated API that separates tracking configuration from event data, making it easier to reuse tracking functions across different events.